AC BTU Calculator

 General Purpose AC or Heating BTU Calculator

 This is a general purpose calculator that helps estimate the BTUs required to heat or cool an area.
 The desired temperature change is the necessary increase/decrease from outdoor temperature to reach the desired indoor temperature.
-As an example, an unheated Boston home during winter could reach temperatures as low as -5°F. To reach a temperature of 75°F requires a desired temperature increase of 80°F. This calculator can only gauge rough estimates.
+As an example, an unheated Boston home during winter could reach temperatures as low as -5°F. To reach a temperature of 75°F, it requires a desired temperature increase of 80°F. This calculator can only gauge rough estimates.

 What is a BTU?

 The British Thermal Unit, or BTU, is an energy unit.
 It is approximately the energy needed to heat one pound of water by 1 degree Fahrenheit.
-1 BTU = 1,055 joules, 252 calories, 0.293 watt-hour or the energy released by burning one match.
+1 BTU = 1,055 joules, 252 calories, 0.293 watt-hours, or the energy released by burning one match.
 1 watt is approximately 3.412 BTU per hour.

 BTU is often used as a point of reference for comparing different fuels.
 Even though they're physical commodities and quantified accordingly, such as by volume or barrels, they can be converted to BTUs depending on the energy or heat content inherent in each quantity.
 BTU as a unit of measurement is more useful than physical quantity because of fuel's intrinsic value as an energy source.
 This allows many different commodities with intrinsic energy properties to be compared and contrasted; for instance, one of the most popular is natural gas to oil.